Tezpur railway station

 Tezpur Railway Station was a railway station located in Sonitpur district of Assam.
 It served the Tezpur town.
 The station consists of one platform but the platform is not well sheltered.
 The station lacked many facilities including water and sanitation.
-The Tezpur station has been closed now, the nearest railway station is Dekargaon which is approx 4km from the tezpur town.
+The Tezpur station has been closed now, the nearest railway station is Dekargaon which is approx 4 km from the tezpur town.